crchoc/python_progs/README.md

 # EXERCISM Python

-exercises from EXERCISM.
+Exercises from EXERCISM.

-Start date: 2024.05.10
+Start date: 2024.05.06

 Exercises No.: 2 (2024.05.20)